Tpw429/Covid-19_Regression_Analysis/README.md

 ## Database Integration

+### The following process is used for connecting different platforms and data transition in the project.

+1. Once the data is cleaned and analyzed in Jupyter notebook it is ready for the machine learning model
+2. A database connection is made from Jupyter notebook to postgres using SQLAlchemy
+3. Once the connection is established the data is sent to the database, we send 5 datasets
+4. The data is then joined in postgres, we have 3 joined tables
+5. Then a new database connection is made from postgress to Jupyter notebook using SQLAlchemy
+6. These joined tables are then moved back to jupyter notebook
+7. Once these joined tables are available in Juypyter notebook, the maching learning starts here

+### Below is a detailed description about the datasets in each phase of data integration

 The following files are downloaded from the websites and cleaned in Jupyter notebook for the project.
 The population data for 2019 is added to the country_gdp.csv file using VLOOKUP.
 All these files are available in the [Resources folder][1]